-In the previous section, we learned about some important facts about the Palaeolithic Age.
+In the previous section, we learned some important facts about the Palaeolithic Age.
 Let us have a look at some important of the Mesolithic age.
 The era between 10,000 and 6,000 BC is called a Mesolithic age.
 Sometimes it is also called as Late Stone Age.
-The transition from the Palaeolithic period to the Mesolithic period is marked by the transition from the Pleistocene period to Holocene and favorable changes in the climate.
+The transition from the Palaeolithic period to the Mesolithic age is marked by the transition from the Pleistocene period to Holocene and favorable changes in the climate.

-Climate played an important role in this era as Ice age initiated in the Palaeolithic age seems to be ended as the climate became much warmer and humid and there was the expansion of flora and fauna contributed by increased rainfall.
+Climate played an important role in this era as the Ice age initiated in the Palaeolithic age seems to be ended as the climate became much warmer and humid and there was the expansion of flora and fauna contributed by increased rainfall.
 This warmer climate led to the availability of new resources to humans.

-The Mesolithic tools are smaller in size and better in finishing than the Palaeolithic age and are called Microliths.
-These microliths are tiny tools of one to five centimeters length, made by blunting one or more sides with steep retouch.
+The Mesolithic age tools are smaller in size and better in finishing than the Palaeolithic age and are called Microliths.
+These microliths are tiny tools of one to five centimeters in length, made by blunting one or more sides with steep retouch.
 The main tool types of this era were backed blades, obliquely truncated blades, points, crescents, triangles, and trapezes.
 Some microliths were used as components of spearheads, arrowheads, knives, sickles, harpoons, and daggers.

 Microliths were fitted into grooves in bone, wood, and reed shafts and joined together by natural adhesives like gum and resin.
-The Bored stones, which had already appeared during the upper Palaeolithic, became common during this, and the Neolithic and Chalcolithic period.
+The Bored stones, which had already appeared during the upper Palaeolithic, became common during this, and the Neolithic and Chalcolithic periods.
 Shallow querns and grinding stones are also found at several sites.
 These new technological elements lead to enhanced efficiency in hunting, collection, and processing of wild plant foods.

 Domestication of Plants and Animals: The economy in the early period of the Mesolithic age was based on hunting, fishing, and food gathering.
 The earliest evidence of domestication of animals has been found in Adamgarh in Madhya Pradesh and Bagor in Rajasthan.
 The earliest examples of cultivation of crops around 7000-6000 years back have been found near Sambhar Lake in Ajmer Rajasthan, Mehargarh in Pakistan, etc. Agriculture had not fully developed by was the only prototype of the domestication of crops and animals.

 The first animals to be domesticated were dogs, cattle, sheep, and goats.
 The first plants which were cultivated were wheat and barley.
 In the humid lands, extending from the middle Ganga valley to China and Southeast Asia, rice cultivation and domestication of the pig were accomplished probably around the same time because rice and pig existed in the wild form in this region.
-Domesticated animals proved to be useful for many purposes such as for meat, for milk, hide, agricultural operations, and transport.
+Domesticated animals proved to be useful for many purposes such as for meat, milk, hide, agricultural operations, and transport.